Updating a Tuscan brown home, 6 tips, blog post, interior design, Paper Moon Painting

 Again, live with the openness for a while.
 Yes, it’ll feel like there’s a lot more empty space on your walls.
 That’s okay – interiors are much more streamlined and “breathable” now.
 You know how you see the word “curated” everywhere?
 It just means that you only display the most meaningful, beautiful, carefully selected items.
 Don’t fill space just to fill it.
 Too little is better than too much… and probably won’t seem like “too little” to anyone else.

 Here’s where you’ll start spending a bit more, moving from simple decluttering to a more thoughtful, planned update.
-I know I have a “vested interest”, owning a painting company and all, but I think painting comes next.
+I think painting comes next.
 The simple reason is that your walls and ceilings (and in a kitchen, your cabinets) are the biggest surface area in your home, and painting provides the greatest bang for your decorating buck.
 That’s why all of us at Paper Moon love doing this . . . we live for seeing the before-and-after impact that a fresh paint job will bring.
-(And if you’re not sure which colors to use?
-We offer professional color consulting on all our painting projects.)

 By the way, Maria Killam has written a nice post about how to update your home from the Tuscan brown phase.
 It’s a few years old now but the advice is still solid.
 We link to it on our Design Advice page, or you can click here.

 Once you’ve decluttered and painted, you may find that’s enough to give you the update you wanted.
-Updating a Tuscan brown home really comes down to 1) getting rid of the old decor, 2) painting your walls and ceilings, and 3) updating your large-scale pieces like the sofa or area rug – feel free to call us if you’re ready for “Phase 2”!
+Updating a Tuscan brown home really comes down to 1) getting rid of the old decor, 2) painting your walls and ceilings, and 3) updating your large-scale pieces like the sofa or area rug – it’s that simple.

 Facebook